MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/olap-properties.md

 ##### RowsetSerializationLimit

  Applies to Power BI, Azure Analysis Services, and SQL Server 2019 and later only.
 Limits the number of rows returned in a rowset to clients.
 Default value is -1, meaning no limit is applied.
 Applies to both DAX and MDX queries.
 It can be used to protect server resources from extensive data export.
-Queries submitted to the server that exceed the limit are cancelled and an error is returned. **Warning:** Do not set to 0, which can result in errors for common operations and could prevent further server access by Analysis Services server administrators.
+Queries submitted to the server that exceed the limit are cancelled and an error is returned. **Warning:** Do not set to 0, which can result in errors for common operations and could prevent further server access by server administrators.

 ::: moniker-end